-High School Graduate Transcripts (Traditional four-year option)
+High School Graduate Transcripts (All Applicants)

-Traditional BSN applicants must provide proof of high school graduation or its equivalent via official final high school transcripts.
+BSN applicants must provide proof of high school graduation or its equivalent via official final high school transcripts.
 If the applicant has been out of high school for three years or less and has taken less than 12 College credits, the official high school transcript will be required.